-In the past years, Knut and Alice Wallenberg Foundation has made significant investments in research on autonomous systems, software and AI through the program WASP.
+In the past years, Knut and Alice Wallenberg Foundation has made significant investments in research on autonomous systems, software, and AI through the program WASP.
 There is no doubt these technologies will have major effects on our society.
-The WASP-HS program aims at extend and complement technological research and advances on AI with a strong investment on research in social science and humanities.
+WASP-HS was therefore established in order to extend and complement technological research and advances on AI with a strong investment in research in social science and humanities.

-The WASP-HS program is planned to run 2019 – 2028 and forms an independent and parallel program to WASP, while maintaining a close dialogue with the WASP program.
+The WASP-HS program is planned to run between the years 2019 and 2028 and forms an independent and parallel program to WASP while maintaining a close dialogue with the WASP program.
 WASP-HS includes the following components:

 - A research program aiming at forming an interdisciplinary community across the funded projects